saleor/storefront/README.md

 ### VS Code GraphQL Extension

-GraphQL extension for VSCode adds syntax highlighting, validation, and language features like go to definition, hover information and autocompletion for graphql projects.
-This extension also works with queries annotated with gql tag.
+GraphQL extension for VSCode adds syntax highlighting, validation, and language features like go to definition, hover information, and autocompletion for GraphQL projects.
+This extension also works with queries annotated with `gql` tag.

 VS Marketplace [link](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql)